UKCloud/documentation/articles/azure/azs-sco.md

 ##### Storage options

-There are several ways to address storage in UKCloud for Microsoft Azure:
+There are several ways to address storage requirements in UKCloud for Microsoft Azure:

 - Azure Blob Storage (Page).
 Page blobs are optimised for representing IaaS disks and supporting random writes that are up to 1 TB in size.
 An IaaS disk attached to an Azure Stack Hub VM is a Virtual Hard Disk (VHD) stored as a page blob.